ramonbouckaert/countback/README.md

-# ACT Election Countback Estimator
+# ACT Election Countback Simulator

 This tool simulates the Hare Clark preference distribution and countback procedure used in the Australian Capital Territory for filling casual vacancies.